Social studies essay outline and cliches. Social studies essay (USE): structure, cliché phrases, typical mistakes. Social Studies Essay Examples

 2) the names of his predecessors, followers or scientific opponents;

-3) descriptions of different points of view on the problem or different approaches to its solution;
+3) descriptions of different points of view on the problem or different approaches to solving it;

-4) indications of the ambiguity of the concepts and terms used with the rationale for the meaning in which they are used in the essay;
+4) indications of the polysemy of the concepts and terms used with justification for the meaning in which they are used in the essay;

 5) indications of alternative solutions to the problem.

-“The human soul can be buried under a pile of money” (N. Hawthorne, American writer, 19th century)
+“A man’s soul may be buried under a heap of money” (N. Hawthorne, American writer, 19th century)

-1. Once again write the title of the topic and the name of the author.
+1. Write the title of the topic and the name of the author again.

 I paragraph

 The statement of N. Hawthorne, an American writer, points to the problem of human immorality.
-This problem is relevant for modern society.
-In our time, immorality has become so "integrated" into a person's personality that it leads to the commission of crimes.
+This problem is also relevant for modern society.
+In our time, immorality has become so strongly integrated into a person’s personality that it leads to the commission of crimes.

 II paragraph

-Representing the author's point of view on the problem.
-The outstanding American writer N. Hawthorne in his statement speaks of the influence of money on a person's life, on his character, on his moral qualities.
-One cannot but agree with the point of view of N. Hawthorne.
-Becoming richer, a person "loses" his moral and ethical qualities.
-By getting money, a person gets power.
-And having gained power over others, a person loses all rationality.
+Presentation of the author's point of view on the issue.
+The outstanding American writer N. Hawthorne in his statement talks about the influence of money on a person’s life, on his character, on his moral qualities.
+One cannot but agree with N. Hawthorne's point of view.
+As a person becomes richer, he “loses” his moral and ethical qualities.
+By receiving money, a person gains power.
+And having gained power over others, a person is deprived of all rationality.

-III paragraph(theoretical substantiation of the point of view)
+III paragraph(theoretical justification of the point of view)

-Morality is the degree of assimilation by a person of the moral values of society.
-The moral consciousness of a person is a reflection in the consciousness of a person of an attitude to moral standards.
+Morality is the degree to which an individual assimilates the moral values of society.
+A person’s moral consciousness is a reflection in a person’s consciousness of the attitude towards moral standards.
 This statement can be confirmed by the statements (opinions) of famous people (examples are given - quotes).
-Many active personalities argued about human morality, for example.
-Carlisle Thomas, who argued that "Cash is not the only connection between man and man".
-There are statements about that “money has no morality”, “money spoils a person”.
-And it's hard to resist.
-In fact, that's exactly what it is.
+Many active individuals discussed the morality of man, for example.
+Carlyle Thomas, who argued that “Cash is not the only connection between man and man.”
+There are sayings about that. that “money has no morals,” “money spoils a person.”
+And it’s difficult to resist this.
+Because in fact, this is how it is.

 IV.
 Examples